JuliaLang/julia/stdlib/Markdown/docs/src/index.md

 ### Display equations

-Large ``\LaTeX`` equations that do not fit inline within a paragraph may be written as display equations using a fenced code block with the "language" `math`, or a double `$$`, as in the examples below.
+Large ``\LaTeX`` equations that do not fit inline within a paragraph may be written as display equations using a fenced code block with the "language" `math` as in the example below.

 ````julia
 ```math